tinymce/tinymce-docs/advanced/configuring-comments-callbacks.md

 The conventional conversation object structure that should be returned via the `done` callback is as follows:

-The `lookup` function is given a request object as the first parameter, which has these fields:
+The `lookup` function is given a request object as the first parameter, which has this field:

 * **conversationUid**: the uid of the conversation the reply is a part of.

 The done callback needs to take an object of the form:

-#### Comment object

 ```js
 {